Sreeshanth19/msc-surveillance/README.md

 # Real-Time Mask & Social-Distance Monitoring

-This repository holds the experimental platform for the MSc project *"Deep Learning Based Real-Time Face Mask Detection and Social Distance Analysis in Surveillance Environments."*
+This repository includes the experimental platform for the MSc project *"Deep Learning Based Real-Time Face Mask Detection and Social Distance Analysis in Surveillance Environments."*